gmu-swe/phosphor/README.md

 Phosphor is a system for performing dynamic taint analysis in the JVM, on commodity JVMs (e.g. Oracle's HotSpot or OpenJDK's IcedTea).
 This repository contains the source for Phosphor.
 For more information about how Phosphor works and what it could be useful for, please refer to our [Technical Report](https://mice.cs.columbia.edu/getTechreport.php?techreportID=1569) or email [Jonathan Bell](mailto:jbell@cs.columbia.edu).

+Note - for those interested in reproducing our OOPSLA 2014 experiments, please find a [VM Image with all relevant files here](http://academiccommons.columbia.edu/catalog/ac%3A182689), and a [README with instructions for doing so here](https://www.dropbox.com/s/dmebj6k8izams6p/artifact-63-phosphor.pdf?dl=0).

 Running
 -------
 Phosphor works by modifying your application's bytecode to perform data flow tracking.
 To be complete, Phosphor also modifies the bytecode of JRE-provided classes, too.
 The first step to using Phosphor is generating an instrumented version of your runtime environment.
 We have tested Phosphor with versions 7 and 8 of both Oracle's HotSpot JVM and OpenJDK's IcedTea JVM.